beshu-tech/readonlyrest-docs/elasticsearch.md

 * `USR`: String, the user name ReadonlyREST was able to extract from Basic Auth, JWT, LDAP, or other methods as specified in the ACL.
 * `BRS`: Boolean, an heuristic attempt to tell if the request comes from a browser.
 * `ACT`: String, the elasticsearch level action associated with the request.
 For a list of actions, see our [actions rule docs](#action-rule).
-* `OA`: IP Address, originating address of the TCP connection underlying the http session.
+* `OA`: IP Address, originating address (source address) of the TCP connection underlying the http session.
 * `IDX`: Strings array: the list of indices affected by this request.
 * `MET`: String, HTTP Method
 * `CNT`: String, HTTP body content.
 Comes as a summary of its lenght, full body of the request is available in debug mode.